annamarieweber/Hello-Code/HelloGit/hello-git.md

 Going back to our painting analogy imagine if every time you finished making changes to your painting you took a photo and then uploaded it to a hypothetical time machine.
 With this "time machine" you could select any image uploaded to it and it would modify your painting to the state it was in in the photo you selected.

 This is similar to the manner in which git behaves.
-YOu can think of git as a tool that will revert your project back into any state that you have "captured an image of" except with git instead of taking actual photos you create commits.
+You can think of git as a tool that will revert your project back into any state that you have "captured an image of" except with git instead of taking actual photos you create commits.

 Commits have messages attached to them which you use to explain what changes you have made.
 This makes it easier for you to actually point to a specific place you would like to revert to.